mightymuke/codemania.github.io/index.md

         <p>Codemania is back and better than ever.</p>
         <p>This year, instead of one speaker at one workshop, you can join our world-class speakers and an exclusive gathering of your Codemania family for the <em>whole weekend</em> after <a href="/agenda.html" class="hilite">Codemania Conference</a>, in the wonderful surrounds of one of Auckland's most picturesque bush settings.
 It's an unconference (well, a semi-conference), and we're calling it <a href="/agenda.html#codemania-conversations" class="hilite">Codemania Conversations</a>.</p>
         <p>For the ultimate Codemania experience, we have a handful (literally, fewer than 10) tickets for the <a href="/agenda.html#codemania-conversations" class="hilite">Weekender</a>, which includes access to Codemania Conversations plus dinner, overnight stay, and breakfast at the gorgeous Codemania Conversations location.</p>
-        <p>Codemania Conference will be held at the luxurious Langham Hotel on Friday April 1st, and the extended Codemania Conversations unconference will be at a secret hideaway 40 minutes drive from Auckland City, on Saturday 2nd and Sunday 3rd April.</p>
+        <p>Codemania Conference will be held at the luxurious <span itemprop="location" itemscope itemtype="http://schema.org/PostalAddress">Langham Hotel</span> on Friday April 1st, and the extended Codemania Conversations unconference will be at a secret hideaway 40 minutes drive from Auckland City, on Saturday 2nd and Sunday 3rd April.</p>
         <p>Like always, Codemania is for nice people, like you.
 Please have a read of our <a class="hilite" href="/be-nice.html">Be Nice Policy</a>.</p>
       </div>
       <div class="col-sm-3 col-xs-1">